Diploma of Nursing, Certificate III and IV

 First Aid & CPR

-As COVID-19 restrictions have reduced and following the Australian Resuscitation Council (ARC) recommendation, Alpine Institute has decided to reintroduce Provide First Aid & CPR courses to our community.
+Following the Australian Resuscitation Council (ARC) and DHHS recommendation, Alpine Institute has decided to reintroduce Provide First Aid & CPR courses to our community.

-Alpine Institute will continue to provide all necessary resources to maintain participant’s health and safety.
-In order to do this, Alpine Institute has adopt the following procedures:
+Alpine Institute will continue to provide all necessary resources to maintain participants’ health and safety.
+In order to do this, Alpine Institute has adopted the following procedures:

 - Course numbers will be reduced to meet the physical distancing requirements in class sessions;